jundalisay/spblist/content/en/research/socrates/timaeus/section-1d.md

 How are they constructed?

-From the triangle of which the hypotenuse is twice the lesser side the three first regular solids are formed—first, the equilateral pyramid or tetrahedron;
+From the triangle of which the hypotenuse is twice the lesser side the three first regular solids are formed:

+first, the equilateral pyramid or tetrahedron;

-secondly, the octahedron; thirdly, the icosahedron;
+secondly, the octahedron;

+thirdly, the icosahedron;

 From the isosceles triangle is formed the cube.